-Ejection fraction is key in diagnosing heart failure, indicating the percentage of blood the left ventricle pumps during systole.
-The normal range is 55-65%.
+Ejection fraction measures the percentage of blood pumped out by the hearts left ventricle with each contraction.
+A normal ejection fraction range is 55-65%.

 Ejection fraction is an important measure used to diagnose heart failure.
 Are you interested in learning about the causes, symptoms, and types of heart failure?
 Please see our previous article.